 Twitter and Tweets: Get started on Twitter and gradually build your network.
 Succeeding on Twitter can take time but the best way to attract attention is to provide links and information that other people find useful.
 That could be sharing news stories, your own content or making wry and amusing observations.
 You will also get a lot out of Twitter if you connect with people you admire and trust.

 “And the good news is that Frooition can help as you take on social media!”

 Blogging: Blogging is something that rewards you the more you do it.
 If you start a blog, write about things that really interest you.
 Establish yourself as an expert in your field and as someone who people turn to for insight and interesting comment If you’re not much of a writer, try a picture blog or video blog (vlog).

-What you want to avoid, whether on Facebook, Twitter, MySpace, when you’re or any other social network or blogging, is mistaking not working for networking.
-If you’re just jabbering away to your fellow sellers, friends or people who aren’t buying from you, it’s a total waste of time.
+What you want to avoid, whether on Facebook, Twitter, MySpace, when you’re or any other social network or blogging, is mistaking procrastinating for networking.
+If you’re just jabbering away to other sellers, friends or people who aren’t buying from you, it’s a total waste of time.
 You need to approach social media as a marketing channel.
-It should be fun but it does have a very serious purpose: promoting you, your sales and your business.
+It should be fun, but it does have a very serious purpose: promoting you, your sales and your business.

-And the good news is that Frooition can help as you take on social media.
+The good news is that Frooition can help as you take on social media.
 It’s essential that your eBay brand is extended to your other online profiles.
 A consistent look and feel makes your buyers and customers feel reassured, makes you look good and inspires trust.
-Frooition can help you with bespoke design, expertise and plenty of past experience.
-Get in touch and we can help you extend your eBay brand so it includes social media.
+Frooition can help you with bespoke design, expertise and plenty of experience.
+Get in touch and we can help you extend your brand across social media.